 Many of these submissions would involve the use of the BJJ gi.
 Obviously, since catch wrestlers do not wear a gi, they do not incorporate any chokes or submissions that involve the use of clothing.

 Another difference when it comes to submission between catch wrestling and BJJ is the use of strangles.
-Though you can find the use of strangles or chokes in catch wrestling’s past, it is not something that you will typically find emphasized today.
+Though you can find the use of strangles or chokes in catch wrestling’s past, it is not something you will typically find emphasized today.
 On the other hand, chokes are heavily used in BJJ.

 Points and Rules